35-Year-Old First Baseman – Free Agent

 Casey Kotchman Contract Information:

-Signed a minor league contract with the Marlins in February 2013.
+Agreed to a minor league contract with the Blue Jays in November of 2015.

 To instantly reveal our fantasy analysis of every player – including Casey Kotchman – simply subscribe now.

 |2009 (Multiple Teams)||26||MAJ||BOS/ATL||126||431||385||37||103||30||23||0||7||48||1||0||39||42||0||3||4||.268||.339||.382||.721|

 |Career (View All)||939||3,412||3,071||322||799||235||157||7||71||388||14||8||267||339||9||22||43||.260||.326||.385||.711|

 Casey Kotchman Split Stats (View Full Split Stats)